-Seagen Forward Looking Statements
+Seagen Forward-Looking Statements

 Certain statements made in this press release are forward looking, such as those, among others, relating to the therapeutic potential of enfortumab vedotin, including its efficacy, safety and therapeutic uses; and the potential to obtain regulatory approval of enfortumab vedotin in the European Union.
 Actual results or developments may differ materially from those projected or implied in these forward-looking statements.
-Factors that may cause such a difference include, without limitation, the possibility that enfortumab vedotin may not ultimately be approved in the European Union as monotherapy for the treatment of adult patients with advanced urothelial cancer who have previously received platinum containing chemotherapy and a PD-1/L1 inhibitor in a timely manner or at all; and that setbacks in the development and commercialization of enfortumab vedotin could occur as a result of the difficulty and uncertainty of pharmaceutical product development, failure to establish sufficient efficacy in clinical trials, the risk of adverse events or safety signals, adverse regulatory actions or other factors.
-More information about the risks and uncertainties faced by Seagen is contained under the caption "Risk Factors" included in the company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2021 filed with the Securities and Exchange Commission.
+Factors that may cause such a difference include, without limitation, the possibility that enfortumab vedotin may not ultimately be approved in the European Union in a timely manner or at all and that setbacks in the development and commercialization of enfortumab vedotin could occur as a result of the difficulty and uncertainty of pharmaceutical product development, failure to establish sufficient efficacy in clinical trials, the risk of adverse events or safety signals, adverse regulatory actions or other factors.
+More information about the risks and uncertainties faced by Seagen is contained under the caption "Risk Factors" included in the company's Annual Report on Form 10-K for the year ended December 31, 2021 filed with the Securities and Exchange Commission.
 Seagen disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.